scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 {% capture notice--info %}
 **Note**

-You must guarantee uniqueness of the transaction ID in this case.
+You must guarantee the uniqueness of the transaction ID in this case.
 To get the transaction ID with `getId()`, you can specify the following:

 ```java
 tx.getId();